bhargavre/Dashboard_Labs/Deception/Readme.md

 As mentioned previously, in order to check if this claim has any credibility, one needs to get more data.

-Using data gathered from the above mentioned (previously mentioned references) we have the following information:
+Using data gathered from the above mentioned (previously referenced) we have the following information:

 +	42% percent of US population are gamers.
 +	74.3% percent of US population are adults.